pretix/pretix-docs/docs/tutorial/organizer-account.md

 {% include "note-translations.md" %}

 We are going to choose Germany from the drop-down "region" menu.
-The selection will be used to determine default date, time, address and phone number formatting.
+The selection will be used to determine default formats for dates, times, addresses and phone numbers.
-The language chosen above will take a higher priority than the region.
 We will choose "Europe/Berlin" as the "default timezone" from the drop-down menu with that title.

 ## Organizer page